Children Helping Children

 Children in communities, orphanages, homes for the disabled, refugees, and those living on the streets are assisted by the generosity of children who wish to help make the love of Jesus known everywhere.

 In Scotland, the Society of the Holy Childhood is called Missionary Children and the funds for its work are raised by children attending Catholic primary schools throughout the country.
-In 2017, our children raised £42,725.
-Here are three projects that have been funded by the Catholic children of Scotland:
+Here are three projects that have been funded in the recent past by the Catholic children of Scotland:

 Run by the Reverend Brother Damien Lunders of the Society of the Divine Word, the centre provides support to almost 400 needy children (right), who are the victims of HIV/AIDS or whose parents suffer from the disease.
 The centre gives the children food supplements, milk, medical care and education.
 This support is necessary to ensure that the babies and young children receive proper nourishment and medical care.
 Though the number of children with HIV has reduced, many poor families are still affected.